How to make a travel insurance claim

 Who should I contact about cancelled flights?
 My insurance provider or my airline?

 If the airline cancels your flight, they have to offer you either a full refund or an alternative flight.
-Read about your rights if your flight is delayed or cancelled.

 Can I make a claim on my travel insurance if my airline or accommodation goes bust?